Frequently Asked Questions By Mike McCormick, Scoutmaster

 Q: Does Troop 48 have a summer program?

 We’ve continued that tradition to this day, as Troop 48 has headed out each summer on a weeklong high-adventure excursion, which Scouts of all skill levels and ages attend and participate in.
-Past adventures have included Ohiopyle in the Alleghany Mountains of Pennsylvania (2023, 2011, 2005, and 2002), Hocking Hills State Park in Ohio (2022), Lake Champlain in Vermont (2021, 2009, 2003, and 2002), Shenandoah National Park (2019, 2013, 2008, and 1993), Acadia National Park in Maine (2018, 2010), the Catskills of New York (2017, 2012, and 2001), the Berkshire Mountains of Massachusetts (2014), New York (1969), New River Valley of West Virginia (2007 and 1999), and many more.
+Past adventures have included Lake Champlain in Vermont (2025, 2021, 2009, 2003, and 2002), Acadia National Park in Maine (2024, 2018, 2010), Ohiopyle in the Alleghany Mountains of Pennsylvania (2023, 2011, 2005, and 2002), Hocking Hills State Park in Ohio (2022), Shenandoah National Park (2019, 2013, 2008, and 1993), the Catskills of New York (2017, 2012, and 2001), the Berkshire Mountains of Massachusetts (2014), New River Valley of West Virginia (2007 and 1999), Lake George in New York (2014, most summers in the 1960s to 1980s), and many more.
 This has been considered by generation after generation of Troop 48 Scouts to be the highlight of the year.
 Get any two former Scouts together, and the thousands of “Remember the summer we…” will start up very quickly.

 Q: What is your advancement program like?

-A: Troop 48’s advancement program mirrors our dedication to a boy-led troop.
+A: Troop 48’s advancement program mirrors our dedication to a scout-led troop.
 Scouts working on Scout, Tenderfoot, 2nd Class, and 1st Class requirements work on requirements solely with Scouts 1st Class and above, who test the lower ranked Scouts on their skills and sign off their books (other than requirements that specify that an adult must be worked with).
 For merit badges, we have about a dozen merit badge counselors offering nearly 50 merit badges.
 In addition, there are dozens of other Merit Badge Counselors located across South Jersey that are not affiliated with the unit.
 Scouts who want to work on a badge talk to the Scoutmaster, who will give them contact information that they can use to reach out to a counselor for that badge.
 We also occasionally attend community-run merit badge programs, such as ones run at the Academy of Natural Sciences and other places.

 Q: What is the religious affiliation of Troop 48?